FAQ: Acupuncture and TCM

 Patients should start to feel the benefits from acupuncture within 2-3 treatments.
 If the problem is acute, sometimes improvement is felt after 1 treatment, and may only need 3-5 treatments to resolve.
 If the problem is chronic and long term, it may take a many treatments to resolve.

-Typically we start by treating patients once a week.
+Typically we start by treating patients 1 – 2 times a week.
 If the condition is acute and painful, treatments may be as frequent as 2-3 times per week for the first 2 – 3 weeks.
 The benefits of acupuncture treatments tend to hold longer as you receive treatments, so what typically happens is that patients need fewer treatments over time and eventually only come periodically for maintenance.

 4. Does acupuncture hurt?

 People experience needling differently and there are different styles of needling.
-Unlike injection needles and blood drawing equipment, acupuncture needles do not have a hollow space inside for fluid.
-Therefore, they are slender in comparison.
-The needles are very thin, and are designed to be easily inserted and create minimal bleeding.
+Unlike injection and blood drawing needles, acupuncture needles do not have a hollow space inside for fluid.
+Therefore, they are very fine in comparison.
+The needles are very thin, and are designed to be easily inserted and create minimal discomfort.
 The client should feel a slight sensation as the needle contacts the Qi.
 This feeling is known as ‘deqi’, or arrival of Qi.
-The sensation of deqi can either be distention, heaviness, heat, dull ache, numbness, or a tingling sensation.
+The sensation of deqi can either be distention, heaviness, heat, dull ache, numbness, or tingling.
 A client may feel a needle slightly more if the area is very blocked.
 In some instances the sensation travels along the line of the meridian.
 The energetic sensation differs from pain.
 People often comment that the feeling is unfamiliar but relaxing soon after insertion.
 Most people find Acupuncture to be calming and relaxing or even fall asleep once all the needles are placed.

 No need to worry if you are afraid of needles.
 At BodaHealth there are always alternatives for acupuncture needles, such as heat therapy, cupping, Tui Na and acupressure.